PFAS

 https://echa.europa.eu/de/-/highlights-from-december-2025-rac-and-seac-meetings

-As ECHA’s official PFAS regulatory process will take several more years to complete, we advocate simplifying REACH and establishing clear and reliable framework conditions for PFAS regulation, as announced as a priority by the new President of the European Commission.
+Since ECHA’s official PFAS regulatory process will still take several years, we advocate for a simplification of REACH as well as for clear and reliable framework conditions in PFAS regulation—as announced as a priority by the new EU Commission President.

 Download: